[Fix] The application was unable to start correctly (0xc0000005)

 3. Fixing Faulty Drivers

-Drivers are the software programs that help the computer to communicate with hardware attached to it.
+Drivers are the software programs that help a computer communicate with the hardware attached to it.
 So, when they are damaged, the hardware tends to cause glitches.
-Fixing these faulty divers can help you out in a number of ways.
+Fixing these faulty drivers can benefit you in a number of ways.
 Follow the steps below.

 1. Open the Device Manager by pressing Win + X and selecting it from the list.